zeroluck/docs/sources/admin-guide/uma/index.md

 way.

 ##Enterprise UMA
-The Gluu Server implements UMA in a way that enables the protectection of any web resource.
+The Gluu Server implements UMA in a way that enables the protection of any web resource.
 Through the oxTrust interface, the server admin can write custom [authorization interception scripts](../../reference/interception-scripts/index.md#authorization)